 Suddenly, salespeople needed to crunch numbers and illustrate administrative skills to succeed.
 They became documenters and technologists rather than relationship-builders.

-Now, we’re entering the artificial intelligence era, and everyone is quaking in their boots that their job might be overtaken by AI.
+Now, we’re entering the artificial intelligence era, and everyone is quaking in their boots that their job might be overtaken by AI in sales.

 At Exceed.ai, we’re not nervous—because we view this new era differently.